How, Exactly, Do You Get the Stink Out of a Waxed Jacket?

 They last forever.
 Their out-of-the-box redolence, however, does not.

-There are many tough, pressing questions facing us in the autumn of 2020.
-And while “How the hell do I get the smells of 2019 and beyond out of my Barbour jacket?” isn’t exactly one of them, it’s a vexing proposition nonetheless.
+There are many tough, pressing questions facing us each autumn.
+And while “How the hell do I get the smells of last year out of my Barbour jacket?” isn’t exactly one of them, it’s a vexing proposition nonetheless.

 This is a problem I’ve had since spring of last year, so closing in on two full years.
 I spent an early-spring night at a gathering where my two choices were either stand around a bonfire outside (where the temperatures were more wintertime) or go inside a room filled with cigar smoke.
 Since cold and smoke tend to be the two things that make me have to pull out my asthma inhaler, I kept my trusty green Barbour Bedale on and decided the best course of action would be to try and switch from in to out as much as possible.
 Best of both worlds and all of that.